 These figures are for guys as well as the gals and, I highly encourage all you gals to get out there and try your best.
 The best muscle shaping and toning routines will center around 8 to 12 reps per exercise.

 weight lifting reps can also vary within certain muscle groups, as some muscle groups tend to respond to different rep ranges, such as...

-If you are a circuit trainer and new as beginner, these weight lifting reps and there ranges will not be out of line for you here either.
 With respect given to having to adjust the poundage as your rest intervals will be smaller or even non-existent as you advance.

 Understanding weight lifting reps and their set ranges goes a long ways towards trying to understand weight training itself, it is not complicated.
 Quite the contrary, it is actually quite simple.

 Stress in all of its forms are a hard thing to cope with in life, yet it always seems the simpler we make something the more fun we have and the better it seems to work... the simplicity of the exercises helps with this, especially in our fast-paced world.